Festival of Colours Tour: Procedure

-Set Up
+Set up

-Generally there is one large stages where the DJs perform.
-There are also showacts, such as Indian dancers, drummers and Performers.
-Of course food and drinks are essential for a daytime festival.
+Generally there is one large stage where the DJs perform.
+There are also showacts, such as Indian dancers, drummers and performers.
 There are numerous food and drink stalls spread over the festival grounds.
-There is a large variety, from Curry over Pizza and Pasta to French fries and icecream.
+There is a large variety, from curry over pizza and pasta to french fries and ice cream.
 The colour powder can be bought at the festival as well, along with various merchandise products, like t-shirts, masks, sunglasses or Indian decorations.